Skip to main content

 • 5.)
 Enforcement procedure

-This website is partially compliant with compliance level AA of the “Web Accessibility Guidelines – WCAG 2.1” and with the applicable harmonized European Standard EN 301 549 V3.2.1 (2021), respectively, due to the following incompatibilities and exceptions.
+Due to the following incompatibilities and exceptions, this website is partially compliant with conformity level AA of the ‘Web Content Accessibility Guidelines – WCAG 2.1’ and with the applicable harmonised European standard EN 301 549 V3.2.1 (2021-03).
 The incompatibilities and exceptions are listed below.

-The website holding-graz.at generally achieves a very good level of accessibility and has been awarded the Austrian WACA certificate in bronze, see https://waca.at/zertifikate.
+The website holding-graz.at and the GrazGutschein online shop grazgutschein.holding-graz.at generally achieve a very high level of accessibility.
+This is confirmed by the Austrian WACA certificate in silver, see https://waca.at/zertifikate

 2.)
 Non-accessible content: